fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 {% endhighlight %}

 I chose the constructor as I didn't want to copy the `ResourceData` structure into another thread, and because we should only be modifying one member of that object in the other thread, anyways.
-We'll then do the following when a user calls `Load()`.
+We'll then do the following when a user calls `Load()`:
-I chose to copy the two function pointers, though: FactoryFunctor

 {% highlight cpp %}
 void ResourceLoader::Load(const char* file_type, const char* file_path, SignalFunctor signal)